Ann Shumelda Okerson: Career

 Other activities include being a principal investigator on several cutting-edge grants, including two U.S. Department of Education Title VI grants for building components of a Middle East Virtual Library, a National Endowment for the Humanities grant for digitization of Iraqi scholarly journals, and a foundation grant for improving liberal arts teaching through use of library special collections.
 Okerson has served on external advisory boards for a number of organizations, including both the Library of Alexandria and the Library of Congress.
 She has served as a trainer for INASP and in the past has contributed as an advisor and trainer for the eIFL project.

 From 1997 to 2001, with funding from the Council on Library and Information Resources (CLIR), she and the Yale Library staff mounted an online educational resource about library licensing of electronic content in a project called LIBLICENSE.
 Its extensive annotations and links are complemented by Liblicense-l, an international, moderated online discussion list to which some 5,500 librarians, publishers, attorneys, students and other interested individuals subscribe.
 In 1998, Okerson secured an additional grant that created the Liblicense software, which enables users to generate a customized license using standard language options.
 In April 2001, the Digital Library Federation endorsed the project's work on a Model Electronic License for academic research libraries.
 This model license has since been revised, adapted, and used by many libraries, consortia, and publishers.
 The entire LIBLICENSE project moved in 2012 to CRL, which continues actively to support it.
 The software was completely re-written in 2015.

+As of September 22, 2025, the Charleston Hub, which organizes the Charleston Conference, announced that the mail group and archive Liblicense-l would join its platform of resources.